MaRuifeng/file-based-keycloak-user-storage-provider/README.md

 * Successful login with such users
 * Brokered external SAML/OIDC identify provider
     * Logged-in users get loaded/updated into Keyloak's internal user database as well as the file based repository
-    * Non-common attributes (e.g. `favouriteLine` in this code repo) are successfully managed as long as they are mapped correctly
+    * Non-common attributes (e.g. `favouriteLine` in this code repo) are successfully managed (skip setting when needed) as long as they are mapped correctly
 * Once a user record is removed via the admin console, it also gets deleted from the file based repository

 ## Author